Seven Ways to Text with Graciousness and Savvy

 Of course, texting in itself isn’t bad or good.
 It’s in how we use it.

 It’s kind of like a family of deer.
 Watching them graze leisurely in a meadow is a delight.
 Have them prancing full throttle through your living room equals disaster.

-It’s in the less obvious ways than car crashes (We’re 93% more likely to crash if texting while driving.), or while walking, (a New York City area teen fell into a manhole while texting; luckily, she’s fine now) that texting hurts by depersonalizing our personal encounters.
+It’s in the less obvious ways than car crashes (We’re 93% more likely to crash if texting while driving.), or while walking, (a New York City area teen fell into a manhole while texting and had to be hospitalized; luckily, she’s fine now) that texting hurts by depersonalizing our personal encounters.

 With every text message sent or received in the presence of others around the family table, the living room sofa, the boardroom, or the grocery store check-out lane, we’re separating our focus from the person in front of us.

 Our full attention is the foundation of every kindhearted, other-centered interaction.
 Texting alters the continuity, focus, and momentum of our encounters.